rsksmart/rif-marketplace-cache/README.md

  - check if confirmations are enabled (when ran in [`VERBOSE` mode](#Logging), you should see the whole Config logged).
 If they are, make sure you emit empty blocks to get enough confirmations.
  - run Cache with log level [`DEBUG`](#Logging) (you can filter out database logging with log filter `-db`) and see if events are incoming to Cache

+#### CLI issues

+ - if you created new command, but you are getting message that the command does not exist, check if in root of the project is `oclif.manifest.json`, if so delete it.
+(It is cached information about available commands and their help pages)

 ## License

 [MIT](./LICENSE)